 • Cream of Tartar: This helps to stabilize the egg whites in the cake.

-• Flavorings: Both almond extract and vanilla extract are staples in angel food cake.
-Although I would recommend using both, the almond extract is optional.
+• Flavorings: Both almond extract and vanilla extract add classic taste to the angel food cake.

 Step-by-Step Instructions to Make This Healthy Angel Food Cake